Blocship/star_book/README.md

   <h1 align="center">StarBook ✨</h1>

   <p align="center">
     A digital diary that can help you in keeping track of your mood and productivity throughout the month.
 Mood tracker is a good way to see how you are mostly feeling.
 And it helped me a lot to realise how my general mood is and to improve it.
-Cause I was feeling down two years ago so now when I look at my mood board it looks much nicer haha.
+Cause I was feeling down two years ago so now when I look at my mood board it looks much nicer.
     <br />
     <br />
     <a href="https://hashirshoaeb.com">About Me</a>